Managing Healthcare Costs

 Interest Group Money

-Another cultural/structural barrier to real healthcare reform is money sloshing around in the pockets of special interests.
-Each of the major players in the healthcare market have amassed war chests that open the political doors to the hearts of elected officials that espouse supportive views.
-Each major player and even the smaller ones have sizeable cadres of lobbyists that badger, monetarily incentivize, threaten and cajole political candidates.
-Their web of influence extends to all levels of government, trade unions and organizations, public agencies, nonprofits and the electorate.
+Another cultural/structural barrier to real healthcare reform is the money sloshing around in the deep pockets of special interests.
+Each of the major players in the healthcare market have amassed war chests that open the political doors to the hearts of elected officials.
+Each has a sizeable cadre of lobbyists that badger, monetarily incentivize, threaten and cajole political candidates.
+Their web of influence and marketing extends to all levels of government, trade unions, public agencies, nonprofits and the electorate.
 Their mission is to shield their interests from burdensome regulations, budgetary cutbacks, antitrust, unfavorable publicity and the potential threats from healthcare reform.

 Lack of Physician and Patient Advocacy

-Physicians and patients have become powerless bystanders to crafting public policy due to the high stakes and influence peddling.
-Often, they complain that “they have lost the franchise” and indeed, they have.
+In the current system, physicians and patients have become powerless bystanders in crafting public policy.
+Often, doctors complain that “they have lost the franchise” and indeed, they have.
 Organized medicine and medical specialty societies have been rendered impotent and have neither the means nor unified purpose to help transform the system.
 And as an unintended consequence, the patient has lost their physician advocate.
 The ballot box gives the consuming public a voice, but healthcare public policy does not closely reflect the wishes of the electorate.
+About 70 percent of Americans support universal access to healthcare through Medicare, yet the Republican Congress voted innumerable times to repeal the ACA even as it was a major step toward universal coverage.

 Other Miscellaneous Factors

-At one time, religious orders ran and staffed many of our hospitals with unpaid nuns.
-Likewise, in those times most medical school and residency teaching was provided by volunteer physicians practicing in the community.
+In the good old days, religious orders ran and staffed many of our hospitals with unpaid nuns and volunteers.
+Likewise, most medical school and residency teaching was provided by volunteer physicians practicing in the community.
 Moreover, interns and residents were paid a paltry wage and medical school tuitions and textbooks were quite affordable.
 There was little medical practice specialization, advertising was unethical and end of life supportive care was usually provided by the extended family in the home setting.

 This has all changed.
-Hospitals are staffed with paid personnel, the medical schools have large permanent faculties, medical school tuitions and books are expensive and the average medical school graduate shoulders $150,000 in student debt.
-There are now over 125 medical subspecialties each with their own professional organization, and medical advertisements clutter all types of media.
+Today, hospitals are staffed with highly paid specialized personnel, the medical schools have large permanent faculties, medical school tuitions and books are expensive and the average medical school graduate shoulders $150,000 in student debt.
+There are now over 125 medical subspecialties each with their own professional organization.
+Marketing ads for drugs and medical services clutter all types of media.
 Today, women have joined the workforce and there are fewer extended families to care for aging seniors in the home, and as a consequence, more seniors in decline go to nursing homes where the care is very expensive.

 In summary, these underlying structural and cultural obstacles severely hamper initiatives for real transformational change.
 Indeed, lack of price elasticity, misplaced pay incentives, interest group money, loss of physician control and the natural transformation of the healthcare system have created formable barriers to change.
 And the intrinsic paradigms of the current system create loud background noise whenever we address specific measures that might help to contain costs and improve the healthcare system.